 - These leaders are laissez-faire (to let people do as they choose)

-- Don’t show up to meetings, unresponsive to emails, gives zero feedback and doesn’t share important information with employees.
+- Don’t show up to meetings, unresponsive to emails, give zero feedback, and share important information with employees.

 - Seldom engage with staff.

-Organizations rarely confront the absentee leaders.
-If left unobserved they can halt succession planning, block potential staff from promoting and cause unproductively in the workplace.
-Those who report to them may become frustrated which has a negative impact on the employees and the work environment.
+Organizations rarely confront absentee leaders.
+If left unaddressed, they can halt succession planning, block potential staff from promoting and cause unproductivity in the workplace.
+Those who report to them may become frustrated, which negatively impacts the employees and the work environment.

-Teams with absent supervisors often feel they have no direction, are unrecognized, neglected and overlooked without any clear goals, guidance, and feedback.
+Teams with absent supervisors often feel they have no direction, are unrecognized, neglected, and overlooked without clear goals, guidance, and feedback.
 Employees don’t develop under an absentee leader.

 The Destruction of the Absentee Leader: